taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ## Iri

-A cuttlefish mechapet, made from flexible inorganic materials doped with eSyrup.
-Iri is unusual for a mechapet, in that it can change its shape, colour, and texture, even able to spread out completely flat and camouflage well enough to be functionally invisible.
+A cuttlefish mechapet and companion of Asoka.
+Iri can fluidly change its shape, colour, and texture, and is even able to spread out completely flat and camouflage well enough to be functionally invisible.

 ### A note about mechapets

 Asoka's generation is the first generation of Biononymous to have mechapets.

+Mechapets are made from flexible and deformable inorganic materials doped with eSyrup.
+The outer "skin" of every mechapet is actually a shell made of tiny eSyrup-doped metal plates, so small and connected with so many degrees of freedom that in concert, they can mimic any biological skin, fur, feather, and scale texture.

+Asoka's mechapet Iri is actually the "template" mechapet for all other mechapets.
+Akin to the similarities between the early stages of embryonic development across vertebrate species, all mechapets first develop into an amorphous 'cephalopod-like' structure, then are voltage-treated to differentiate their outer shell appearance to look like other animals, such as birds, reptiles, mammals, etc. The voltage-treatment on these other mechapet models changes the default configuration of their outer shell, meaning that once a mechapet has differentiated into a species besides the 'cephalopod-like' template, their new appearance is now the lowest energy state for their outer shell.
+With practice and experience, all mechapets can learn how to change the energy state of their outer shell, aka morph.

 ## Eireena McLeland